DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

   - The market yield for the asset.
 Shows the ratio of the market rent to the current property value (on properties rented below market)
   - RY = market rent / property value
   - what is the market rent of the property value
-  - reversionary - at the end of the lease term, the right to posess the property reverts back to the owner
+  - reversionary - at the end of the lease term, the right to possess the property reverts back to the owner
-  - in a perfect world, iniital yield and reversionary yield is the same
+  - in a perfect world, initial yield and reversionary yield is the same

 #### Income return